hedyhli/outline.nvim/README.md

     -- Where to open the split window: right/left position = 'right',
     -- Percentage or integer of columns
     width = 25,
-    -- Whether width is relative to existing windows relative_width = true,
+    -- Whether width is relative to the total width of nvim -- When relative_width = true, this means take 25% of the total -- screen width for outline window.
+    relative_width = true,

     -- Behaviour changed in this fork: